Econify/ad.js/docs/lifecycle-controls.md

 8. Complete

 ## Actions
-Even though most Ad lifecycle actions require network requests and are therefore asynchronous, Ad.js interfaces are synchronous.
-When async methods are still pending, Ad.js will automatically queue up your action and replay them in the order received.
+Even though most Ad lifecycle actions require network requests and are therefore asynchronous, AdJS interfaces are synchronous.
+When async methods are still pending, Ad will automatically queue up your action and replay them in the order received.
 Because of this code like this is safe!

 ```js
     const ad = page.find('banner');